jeremy-collette/midistar/README.md

 If you installed a midistar release using a .deb package, you can start midistar by running the `midistar` command in any terminal.
 This is a wrapper that calls the 'run' script mentioned above.
+It will also handle initial setup the first time it is called.

 If there is not a midistar release with pre-built binaries for your platform, or you have cloned the midistar repository, you will have to build midistar